 When do the Friends meet?

-Join the Friends at the Niles Public Library in the Board Room or Meeting Room every second Monday of the month at 7pm.
+Join the Friends at the Niles Public Library in the Board Room or Meeting Room on the second Monday of the month at 7pm.
 The Friends do not meet in July and August.

 If I join the Friends, do I have to attend meetings?